Our Kansas Travel Guide

 Flint Hills Discovery Center has one of the most interactive centers in Kansas.
 The museum is part culture and part science as it focuses on the history of Flint Hills as well as some of America’s most essential wildlife, pop culture, and inventions.
 In addition, you can go inside the Immersive Experience Theater, where you can feel the winds of the Flint Hills blowing on you.

-Monument Rocks, or the Chalk Pyramids, are located in western Kansas.
-Monument Rocks is a collection of colossal chalk formations rich in fossils.
+Monument Rocks, or the Chalk Pyramids, are located in western Kansas, and are a collection of colossal chalk formations rich in fossils.
 It is believed that the area was under water 80 million years ago, which is when these massive formations developed.
 The gigantic rocks provide a unique site as they stand in the middle of the Kansas plains.
 This site was also the first landmark to be declared a National Natural Landmark.

 Keeper of the Plains